470segovia/graduateAppV1.4/README.md

 ### Known bugs
 UpdatePhoneNumber.jsx is not passing correctly the value of the field of phonenumber to backend so it makes the correct query to database.
+Workaround: delete and add new number with company and name.